elastisys/terms/terms-of-service.md

 </tbody>
 </table>

-\* Elastisys is a [Kubernetes Training Partner](https://elastisys.com/training/) and can provide experienced consultants integrated with the Customer's application team.
+\* Elastisys is a Kubernetes Training Partner and can provide experienced consultants integrated with the Customer's application team.
 This enables the application team and their application to use the Compliant Kubernetes platform in the best possible way.
+More information can be found at <https://elastisys.com/training/>.

 ### Platform Operations